luca-martial/elon-bot/README.md

 <img src="https://github.com/luca-martial/elon-bot/blob/main/botdp.png" width=300><br>

 This repo contains code to create an AI replica of Elon Musk that can chat and moderate user interactions on Discord.
 Its conversation abilities come from Microsoft's [DialoGPT conversational model](https://huggingface.co/microsoft/DialoGPT-medium) fine-tuned using conversation transcripts of Elon Musk's appearance on the Joe Rogan Experience, the Lex Fridman Podcast and a Clubhouse interview.
-Its moderation abilities come from Unitary's [Multilingual Toxic Comment Classifier](https://huggingface.co/unitary/multilingual-toxic-xlm-roberta) allowing it to assess the toxicity of a message, warn users when they're using foul language and kick them out of the server when they get 3 strikes.
+Its moderation abilities come from Unitary's [Multilingual Toxic Comment Classifier](https://huggingface.co/unitary/multilingual-toxic-xlm-roberta) allowing it to assess the toxicity of a message, warn users when they're using foul language and kick them out of the server after 3 strikes.

 ## Try It Out!